YumYumFresh/YumYumBackend/README.md

 # Making Queries

-If you didn't want to install the database to your local machine, you can access information using the following GET request format
+If you choose not to install the database to your local machine, you can access information by using the following GET request format:

 ```html
 http://yumyumfresh-api.herokuapp.com/states/[:state_name]/produces?month=[:month]&lookup_id=[:state_lookup_id]